poapxyz/poap-vote/README.md

 We had an ambitious initial idea and we had to tone it down so it could be built by only two full stack devs.

-With the intention of showcasing the potential of the technology in a playful manner, the King of the Lobster contest was launch.
+With the intention of showcasing the potential of the technology in a playful manner, the King of the Lobster contest was launched.
 Six friends volunteered to have pictures of them taken featuring fun Lobster-themed objects.

-All the +200 hackathon attendees had POAP tokens given by Ethglobal so we made them elegible for voting to pick who should be crowned King or Queen of lobsters.
+All the +200 hackathon attendees had POAP tokens given by Ethglobal so we made them eligible for voting to pick who should be crowned King or Queen of lobsters.

-Most of the people at the hackathon are busy building their hacks so we announced that one random voters was going to be awarded 500 DAI.
+Most of the people at the hackathon are busy building their hacks so we announced that one random voter was going to be awarded 500 DAI.

 ## Challenges we ran into